 - Hold daily group meetings and a staff meeting.
 They don't need to be long but they do provide the opportunity to discuss any issues or problems and solve them before they grow - During 'free time', children and/or young people must not be allowed to wander alone in unfamiliar places - A check should be carried out when leaving each place and arriving at the next venue/location to make sure everyone is present - Members of staff and/or volunteers should not enter the bedrooms of the children and young people unless in an emergency situation or in the interest of health and safety.
-If it is necessary to enter the rooms there should be at least two adults present and they should knock the door and say they are coming in before entering.
-Once in the room the door should remain open, if appropriate
+If it is necessary to enter the rooms there should be at least two adults present and they should

 - Member of staff and/or volunteers must not be over familiar with the children and/or young people during the trip and remember that they are in a position of trust at all times - The use of alcohol and/or drugs or engaging in sexual relationships (between two young people) should not be condoned during the trip, even if the legislation relating to any of these behaviours is more lenient than in Scotland - Members of staff and/or volunteers should maintain an overview of the wellbeing of all children and/or young people during the trip.
 This can help to identify issues at an early stage and resolve them as quickly as possible.
 Children and/or young people can participate in this process by, for example, taking turns to complete a daily diary about the trip.
-This can be an overt or discreet way for them to communicate things (both positive and negative) that they want members of staff and/or volunteers to know opportunity to reflect on what went well, not so well and what could have been done differently.
-Feedback will be used to inform future trips.
+This can be an overt or discreet way for them to communicate things (both positive and negative) that they want members of staff and/or volunteers to know